kevinveenbirkenbach/directory-content-scanner/README.md

 python3 scan.py /path/to/directory --help
 ```

+- `paths`: List of files or directories to scan.
+This is a positional argument.
+- `--file-types`: Filter by file types (e.g., `.txt`, `.log`).
+Only files with these extensions will be processed.
+- `--ignore-file-strings`: Ignore files and folders containing these strings.
+Useful for excluding specific files or directories.
+- `--ignore-hidden`: Ignore hidden directories and files (those starting with a dot).
+- `-v`, `--verbose`: Enable verbose mode.
+This will print additional information about skipped files.
+- `--no-comments`: Remove comments from the displayed content based on file type.
+Comments in supported file types (Python, JS, C, CPP, H) will be stripped.
+- `--compress`: Compress code (for supported file types).
+The content will be displayed in compressed form.
+- `--path-contains`: Display files whose paths contain one of these strings.
+Useful for narrowing down the scan to specific parts of the directory structure.
+- `--content-contains`: Display files containing one of these strings in their content.
+The file's content will be checked, and only matching files will be shown.

 ## ⚠️ Caution

 Exercise caution when scanning directories with large files.
 The script may produce extensive output.
 Always assess the data volume before executing the script.